bulungula-tech-centre/bulungula-tech-centre/setup.md

 We chose to use VNC as our remote desktop protocol instead of RDP, but that is up to you.
 If you chose to use VNC, we reccomend installing `x11vnc` on the server.
 [Setup X11VNC](https://tecadmin.net/setup-x11vnc-server-on-ubuntu-linuxmint/)

+### Reporting Issues
+If you encounter an issue when following this guide and you are comfortable with GitHub, please create an issue [here](https://github.com/bulungula-tech-centre/bulungula-tech-centre.github.io/issues).
+We will respond as timeously as possible.
+If you are unfamiliar with GitHub, please use the [Contact Us](./contact.md) page.